Qiagen (NYSE:QGEN) Issues Q2 2024 Earnings Guidance

 Qiagen (NYSE:QGEN – Get Free Report) issued an update on its second quarter 2024 earnings guidance on Friday morning.
-The company provided earnings per share guidance of 0.520-0.520 for the period, compared to the consensus earnings per share estimate of 0.520.
+The company provided EPS guidance of 0.520-0.520 for the period, compared to the consensus EPS estimate of 0.520.
 The company issued revenue guidance of $495.0 million-, compared to the consensus revenue estimate of $495.4 million.

-Qiagen (NYSE:QGEN – Get Free Report) last posted its quarterly earnings results on Monday, April 29th.
-The company reported $0.46 EPS for the quarter, topping analysts’ consensus estimates of $0.44 by $0.02.
-The company had revenue of $459.00 million for the quarter, compared to analysts’ expectations of $453.91 million.
+Qiagen (NYSE:QGEN – Get Free Report) last released its earnings results on Monday, April 29th.
+The company reported $0.46 EPS for the quarter, beating the consensus estimate of $0.44 by $0.02.
 Qiagen had a net margin of 17.38% and a return on equity of 12.59%.
-Qiagen’s revenue was down 5.4% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $0.53 EPS.
-As a group, equities analysts predict that Qiagen will post 2.09 earnings per share for the current year.
+The firm had revenue of $459.00 million for the quarter, compared to analysts’ expectations of $453.91 million.
+During the same quarter last year, the company earned $0.53 EPS.
+Qiagen’s quarterly revenue was down 5.4% on a year-over-year basis.
+On average, research analysts expect that Qiagen will post 2.09 earnings per share for the current fiscal year.

 Qiagen Company Profile